luyunghsiang/yhluweb/source/prospective.rst

   self-contradictory.
 Research is a process to find solutions (more specifically, better solutions).

+- "If it does not work perfectly, it is not worth doing."
+Research often improves existing solutions by a little amount each time.
+Some beginning researchers are eager to say, "This will not work."
+  Instead, they should say, "I will make some improvements."

 - "If I have a solution, my work is done."
 Researchers have responsibilities explaining their discoveries.
 After finding solutions, researchers need to write papers and present their work.